 Seattle Center Festál presents The Italian Festival in partnership with Festa Italiana.
-The Italian Festival is an annual festival inaugurated in 1988 to celebrate the joy of “All Things Italian.”
-With an approximate attendance of 25,000 people, the Italian Festival is the largest Italian-American event in the Northwest, and one of the largest ethnic festivals in Seattle.
+The Italian Festival is an annual festival inaugurated in 1988 to celebrate the joy of “All Things Italian”.
+With an approximate attendance of 25,000 people, the festival is the largest Italian American event in the Northwest, and one of the largest ethnic festivals in Seattle.
 It features art, music, food, dance and participatory activities for the entire family.
-Highlights include cooking demos, an Italian car show, an Italian dog show and a world-famous “Grape Stomp” that has to be seen to be believed!
+Highlights include cooking demos, a classic car show, a dog show, and a world-famous “Grape Stomp” which must be seen to be believed!

 DID YOU KNOW?

-Bank of America’s history dates to 1904 when Amadeo Peter Giannini, Italian-American opened the Bank of Italy in San Francisco.
+Bank of America’s history dates to 1904 when Amadeo Peter Giannini, an Italian American, opened the Bank of Italy in San Francisco.
 It eventually became the Bank of America and was for a time owned by Giannini's holding company, Transamerica Corporation.

-Italian-Americans are an ethnic group consisting of Americans who have full or majority-ancestry from Italy.
-Italian Americans are the fourth largest white ethnic group in the United States.
-In fact, during WWII, the largest ethnic group to volunteer for the American armed forces was comprised of Italians living in the United States, and Italian-Americans.
+Italian Americans are an ethnic group consisting of Americans who have full or majority-ancestry from Italy.
+Italian Americans are the fourth largest white ethnic group in the U.S. In fact, during WWII, the largest ethnic group to volunteer for the American armed forces was comprised of Italians living in the United States, and Italian Americans.

-Italy is the country that not only gave the world Opera and Neapolitan love songs, but also Gregorian Chant and the entire Western concept of harmony.
+Italy is the country that gave the world opera and Neapolitan love songs, but also Gregorian Chant and the entire Western concept of harmony.